VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 The following command-line flags are used the most:

 * `-storageDataPath` - VictoriaMetrics stores all the data in this directory.
 Default path is `victoria-metrics-data` in the current working directory.
 * `-retentionPeriod` - retention for stored data.
 Older data is automatically deleted.
 Default retention is 1 month.
+The minimum retention period is 24h or 1d.
 See [the Retention section](#retention) for more details.

 Other flags have good enough default values, so set them only if you really need this.
 Pass `-help` to see [all the available flags with description and default values](#list-of-command-line-flags).